abhirathmahipal/awesomecode/README.md

 	- sqlite3 database to store stuff.
 	- Author has loads of other cool repositories.

+- [Toaruos](https://github.com/klange/toaruos) - A hobby operating system.
+	- Built from scratch.
+Includes a kernel and a userspace.
+	- Has a rich GUI and loads of other capabilities.

 ### C++
 - [sqlite Browser](https://github.com/sqlitebrowser/sqlitebrowser) - A simple sqlite browser for every platform.
 	- Intuitive and simple.